-23 August 1937: The first completely automatic landing of an airplane took place at Wright Field, near Dayton, Ohio.
-With Captain George Vernon Holloman in the cockpit, and Captain Carl Joseph Crane and Mr. Raymond K. Stout in the cabin, a Fokker Y1C-14B, Army serial number 31-381, automatically intercepted a series of four radio beacons, initiated a descent, and then landed at the airfield and braked to a stop, all without any input from the pilot.
+23 August 1937: The first completely automatic landing of an airplane took place at Patterson Field, near Dayton, Ohio.
+With Captain George Vernon Holloman in the cockpit, and Captain Carl Joseph Crane and Mr. Raymond K. Stout in the cabin, a Fokker Y1C-14B, Army serial number 31-381, departed Wright Field then automatically intercepted a series of four radio beacons, initiated a descent, and landed at nearby Patterson Field and braked to a stop, all without any input from the pilot.

 The two military officers were each awarded the Distinguished Flying Cross and the Mackay Trophy.